View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: View-Invariant Probabilistic Pose Embedding

 \subsection{Pose Normalization}

 We normalize our 2D and 3D poses such that camera parameters are not needed during training and inference.
 For 3D poses, our normalization procedure is similar to that in~\cite{chen2019unsupervised}.
 We translate a 3D pose so that the pelvis located at the origin.
 We then scale the pelvis to spine to neck distance to a unit scale.
-For 2D poses, we translate the keypoints so that the center between left hip and right hip is at the origin.
+For 2D poses, we translate the keypoints so that the center between left and right hip is at the origin.
 Then we normalize the pose such that the maximum distance between shoulder and hip joints is $0.5$.
-This maximum distance is computed between all pairwise distances among right shoulder, left shoulder, right hip, and left hip.
+This maximum distance is computed between all pairwise distances among left shoulder, right shoulder, left hip, and right hip.